 Financial Controllers have a large remit and key responsibilities towards a business’s current and future stability and growth.
 It takes professional skills and experience to take control and be accountable for leading financial strategies, evaluations and cost-reduction opportunities.

-Being a Financial Controller
+What does a Financial Controller do?

 Financial Controllers work across all industries in the public and private sector, and in a range of companies, including Fast-Moving Consumer Goods (FMCG) industries, technologies companies, not-for-profit organisations, financial services and the entertainment industry.